 M&A research paints a bleak picture — 40 to 80 percent of deals fail to meet objectives and ultimately destroy shareholder value.
 But yet they remain as major tools for growth.
 While HR assesses culture and executives, what is less understood is the role of collective leadership capability in a successful deal.
 This session will share recent research on the role of leadership as a predictor of M&A success, a new approach to HR due diligence that has impact on M&A decision-makers.

 - Learn what leadership areas and competencies predict M&A success for acquirers and targets.

 - Learn where senior leadership and middle management have greater effects in successful M&As.

 - Learn the implications and recommendations for application.

 Founder & CEO, Potentio.us

 J. Keith Dunbar established Potentio.us to provide a forward-thinking consulting service to senior human resources executives and corporate mergers and acquisitions teams to minimize the risk of and maximize the probability of successful M&A decisions that meet financial outcomes.
-Leveraging groundbreaking research on the role of organizational leadership capability in successful M&As, his unique method transforms HR due diligence by providing a means to mitigate the risks that otherwise...
+Leveraging groundbreaking research on the role of organizational leadership capability in successful M&As, his unique method transforms HR due diligence by...
 Read More →

 Remove this from your schedule?